 Rights of Certificateholders: During a receivership, certain rights of certificateholders under the trust documents may not be enforceable against FHFA, or enforcement of such rights may be delayed.
-The trust documents provide that upon the occurrence of a guarantor event of default, which includes the appointment of a receiver, certificateholders have the right to replace Fannie Mae as trustee and master servicer if the requisite percentage of certificateholders consents.
-The Regulatory Reform Act may prevent certificateholders from enforcing their rights to replace Fannie Mae as trustee and master servicer if the event of default arises solely because a receiver has been appointed.
+The trust documents provide that upon the occurrence of a guarantor event of default, which includes the appointment of a receiver, certificateholders have the right to replace Fannie Mae as trustee if the requisite percentage of certificateholders consents.
+The Federal Housing Finance Regulatory Reform Act of 2008 (the "Regulatory Reform Act") may prevent certificateholders from enforcing their rights to replace Fannie Mae as trustee if the event of default arises solely because a receiver has been appointed.